Boots (in foster)

 Petfinder recommends that you should always take reasonable security steps before making online payments.

 Boots<br/>Oh, hello there.
 Thank you for taking the time to read my interview.
-I am 6-years, 9-months-old, a typical orange and white Tabby fellow tipping the scales at 12.4 pounds.
+I am 6-years-old, a typical orange and white Tabby fellow tipping the scales at 19 pounds.
+I know, my foster mom (FM) calls me a chonky boy!
 When I say "typical," I mean handsome, intelligent, kind-hearted, and charming.
-At least, that is how most people describe orange cats.
+At least, that is how many people describe orange cats.
 I had lived with my owner for five years before she surrendered me to the HSHC.
 She could not afford the cost of my medical treatments.
-I am diabetic and must eat Fancy Feasts Classics (which are surprisingly reasonably priced) and take insulin shots.
-I lived with my family and other cats and kids for five years.
+I am diabetic and must eat Fancy Feasts Classics (which are reasonably priced) and take insulin shots.
+I lived with my family, other cats, and kids for five years.
 Cats, I can get along with just fine.
-However, I have always been shy and can be easily startled by children, loud noises, fast movements, and changes in the environment.
-I will run off and hide during these situations.
+However, I have always been shy and easily startled by children, loud noises, sudden movements, and big changes in the environment.
+I will run off and hide in situations like these.
 Little kids make too much noise for me, and they create chaos!
-I am currently living in a foster home with a lovely lady who is not intimidated by giving me shots.
-I also take a medication that helps control my anxiety and tendency to hide.
+I am currently living in a foster home with a lovely lady who is well-versed in caring for shy kitties.
+My FM feels that I still need a quiet home without small kids.
+However, I recently was able to stop taking medication for anxiety!
+Yay!!
 I am much happier now and improving my courage.
 When I feel comfortable, I love being held and cuddled.
 I have enjoyed sleeping with people at night.
-When I feel secure, I allow myself to be brushed and my nails trimmed with no issues.
-My foster mom thinks I am a loveable kind of cat.
-If you agree to give me plenty of time to get settled in your home, build a healthy trust between us, and can afford my medical care, I would love to join your family.
-6-2-25
+When I feel secure, I allow myself to be brushed and have my nails trimmed without issue.
+If you agree to give me plenty of time to get settled in your home, have no scary little kids, and will build a healthy trust between us, I would love to join your family.
+2-17-26

 Boots

 Oh, hello there.
 Thank you for taking the time to read my interview.
-I am 6-years, 9-months-old, a typical orange and white Tabby fellow tipping the scales at 12.4 pounds.
+I am 6-years-old, a typical orange and white Tabby fellow tipping the scales at 19 pounds.
+I know, my foster mom (FM) calls me a chonky boy!
 When I say "typical," I mean handsome, intelligent, kind-hearted, and charming.
-At least, that is how most people describe orange cats.
+At least, that is how many people describe orange cats.
 I had lived with my owner for five years before she surrendered me to the HSHC.
 She could not afford the cost of my medical treatments.
-I am diabetic and must eat Fancy Feasts Classics (which are surprisingly reasonably priced) and take insulin shots.
-I lived with my family and other cats and kids for five years.
+I am diabetic and must eat Fancy Feasts Classics (which are reasonably priced) and take insulin shots.
+I lived with my family, other cats, and kids for five years.
 Cats, I can get along with just fine.
-However, I have always been shy and can be easily startled by children, loud noises, fast movements, and changes in the environment.
-I will run off and hide during these situations.
+However, I have always been shy and easily startled by children, loud noises, sudden movements, and big changes in the environment.
+I will run off and hide in situations like these.
 Little kids make too much noise for me, and they create chaos!
-I am currently living in a foster home with a lovely lady who is not intimidated by giving me shots.
-I also take a medicatio
+I am currently living in a foster home with a lovely lady who is well-versed in caring for shy kittie

 Boots

 Oh, hello there.
 Thank you for taking the time to read my interview.
-I am 6-years, 9-months-old, a typical orange and white Tabby fellow tipping the scales at 12.4 pounds.
+I am 6-years-old, a typical orange and white Tabby fellow tipping the scales at 19 pounds.
+I know, my foster mom (FM) calls me a chonky boy!
 When I say "typical," I mean handsome, intelligent, kind-hearted, and charming.
-At least, that is how most people describe orange cats.
+At least, that is how many people describe orange cats.
 I had lived with my owner for five years before she surrendered me to the HSHC.
 She could not afford the cost of my medical treatments.
-I am diabetic and must eat Fancy Feasts Classics (which are surprisingly reasonably priced) and take insulin shots.
-I lived with my family and other cats and kids for five years.
+I am diabetic and must eat Fancy Feasts Classics (which are reasonably priced) and take insulin shots.
+I lived with my family, other cats, and kids for five years.
 Cats, I can get along with just fine.
-However, I have always been shy and can be easily startled by children, loud noises, fast movements, and changes in the environment.
-I will run off and hide during these situations.
+However, I have always been shy and easily startled by children, loud noises, sudden movements, and big changes in the environment.
+I will run off and hide in situations like these.
 Little kids make too much noise for me, and they create chaos!
-I am currently living in a foster home with a lovely lady who is not intimidated by giving me shots.
-I also take a medication that helps control my anxiety and tendency to hide.
+I am currently living in a foster home with a lovely lady who is well-versed in caring for shy kitties.
+My FM feels that I still need a quiet home without small kids.
+However, I recently was able to stop taking medication for anxiety!
+Yay!!
 I am much happier now and improving my courage.
 When I feel comfortable, I love being held and cuddled.
 I have enjoyed sleeping with people at night.
-When I feel secure, I allow myself to be brushed and my nails trimmed with no issues.
-My foster mom thinks I am a loveable kind of cat.
-If you agree to give me plenty of time to get settled in you
+When I feel secure, I allow myself to be brushed and have my nails trimmed without issue.
+If you agree to give

 How To Adopt